Soracv2/SoraUI/README.md

 If you need a minimal and low weight text editor, it's for you

-# Updates 📢
+# Updates & Support 📢

-Any updates will coming soon
+Any updates will coming soon.
+If you need any support please contact davidcatree@gmail.com

 # Installation 🔧